Dexter Morgan: Dexter: New Blood

 Together, they find Kurt's victims, including Park, perfectly preserved and displayed in a bunker underneath his house.
 Dexter intentionally triggers an alarm to let Kurt know they found his hiding place.
 As intended, Kurt rushes back to his house, where Dexter incapacitates him and prepares a kill site in Kurt's own bunker.
 When Kurt claims that he "saved" his victims from lives of pain and suffering, Dexter kills him as Harrison watches, and resolves to teach him "the Code of Harry".
 They return to Dexter's cabin to find that Kurt had burned it down the night before.
 They stay with Angela and Audrey, now Harrison's girlfriend, and start to bond as a family—until Angela finds evidence, left by Kurt, exposing Dexter as Matt's murderer.
 She then sees a connection between that proof and new evidence uncovered by Park on the Bay Harbor Butcher case, and realizes that Dexter is the killer.

 In the finale episode, "Sins of the Father", Angela arrests Dexter for Matt's murder.
 At the station, Angela tells Dexter that she suspects him of being the Bay Harbor Butcher.
 While she interrogates him at the station, Dexter says that Kurt killed Matt and is framing him, and tells her she can find proof that Kurt murdered numerous women in the bunker.
 Distracted, Angela leaves the station to go to Kurt's cabin.
 Dexter lures her deputy, Logan (Alano Miller), closer to his cell and then puts him in a headlock, demanding Logan release him.
 Logan reaches for his gun and attempts to shoot Dexter, but misses.
 Dexter breaks Logan's neck, steals his keys and flees the station after having contacted Harrison using Logan's phone.

 He meets up with Harrison and tells his son to leave town with him.
 Harrison sees blood on Dexter's face, however, and figures out that he killed Logan, Harrison's wrestling coach who had been a friend and mentor to him.
 Horrified, Harrison says that Dexter's "code" is a lie he tells himself to justify the murders he enjoys committing, and that if not for him, Rita and Debra would be alive and he would have grown up normal and happy.
 Dexter reflects on all the innocent people in his life who have died because of him, and finally sees that he can never be the good man and father that he wants to be.
 He tells Harrison that the only way out for both of them is for Harrison to kill him.
 After a moment's hesitation, Harrison shoots Dexter in the chest with the hunting rifle Dexter gave him for Christmas.
-Dexter tells Harrison he "did good" as he succumbs to his wounds, and sees Debra holding his hand as he dies.
+Dexter tells Harrison he "did good", and sees Debra holding his hand.
 Moments later, Angela arrives at the scene and allows Harrison to escape.
 Harrison leaves Iron Lake, and reads the goodbye letter Dexter wrote to Hannah 10 years earlier, telling her to "let me die so my son can live".